 Spatchcock Chicken is the best way to roast or grill a whole chicken because this method gives you chicken that is evenly cooked inside and out.
 By using this cooking method, you get flavorful crispy skin with juicy, tender meat on the inside.
-The best part is that you can season it in many different ways and roast it in the oven, grill it, or smoke it.

 Truly, one of the best ways to make delicious, flavorful, and juicy chicken!
 This show stopping chicken dinner is quite simple to whip up as well.
 As simple as it may be, it’s also a beautiful centerpiece to the dinner table when entertaining for guests or just for a weeknight family dinner.

 Depending on your tastes, you can also alter the ingredients I have listed in my wet rub to better suit your palate.
-However, if I do say so myself, by wet rub recipe is loaded with flavor and always yields the most mouthwatering chicken that’s full of flavor!
+However, if I do say so myself, my wet rub recipe is loaded with flavor and always yields the most mouthwatering chicken that’s full of flavor!